ao222/branching-out/Reports/rough-draft-report-1.md

 #### Housing Inventory Count (HIC)

 The Housing Inventory Count (HIC) is a snapshot of all the programs within a Continuum of Care (CoC) that offer beds and units specifically for people experiencing homelessness.
-For permanent housing projects, this includes people who were homeless when they first entered, based on HUD’s definition.
-The inventory is organized into five program types: Emergency Shelter, Transitional Housing, Rapid Re-Housing, Safe Haven, and Permanent Supportive Housing [https://www.hudexchange.info/programs/hdx/pit-hic/#2025-pit-count-and-hic-guidance](https://www.hudexchange.info/programs/hdx/pit-hic/#2025-pit-count-and-hic-guidance)
+For permanent housing projects, this includes people who were homeless when they first entered, based on HUD's definition.
+There are five program types, each with its specific count: Emergency Shelter, Transitional Housing, Rapid Re-Housing, Safe Haven, and Permanent Supportive Housing [https://www.hudexchange.info/programs/hdx/pit-hic/#2025-pit-count-and-hic-guidance](https://www.hudexchange.info/programs/hdx/pit-hic/#2025-pit-count-and-hic-guidance).

 #### Point-in-Time Count (PIT)

-The Point-in-Time (PIT) Count is a one-night snapshot in January of how many people are experiencing homelessness, both sheltered and unsheltered.
+The Point-in-Time (PIT) Count is a one-night count conducted in January that provides a snapshot of how many people are experiencing homelessness, both sheltered and unsheltered.
 HUD requires Continuums of Care (CoCs) to conduct this count each year for people staying in emergency shelters, transitional housing, and Safe Havens.
 In addition, CoCs must count unsheltered individuals every other year (in odd-numbered years).
 Each community is responsible for planning, organizing, and carrying out the count locally. [https://www.hudexchange.info/programs/hdx/pit-hic/#2025-pit-count-and-hic-guidance](https://www.hudexchange.info/programs/hdx/pit-hic/#2025-pit-count-and-hic-guidance)

 #### NCEI

-NOAA’s statewide temperature data come from thousands of weather stations, checked for accuracy and adjusted for changes in equipment or location.
+NOAA's statewide temperature data comes from thousands of weather stations, checked for accuracy and adjusted for changes in equipment or location.
 These readings are mapped onto a fine grid and averaged to give reliable monthly statewide values, providing a consistent record of U.S. climate back to 1895.

 ## Methods
-**(2 points): Description and justification of the methods 1.33 PAGES 370 Words**

 I begin by exploring models using PyCaret.
 PyCaret is a low-code machine learning library that automates model training, comparison, and deployment.
-It simplifies preprocessing data, tuning hyperparameters, evaluating performance, and exporting models.
+It simplifies data preprocessing, hyperparameter tuning, performance evaluation, and model exporting.
 Designed for rapid experimentation, PyCaret supports classification, regression, clustering, NLP, anomaly detection, and integrates with scikit-learn and other libraries.
-I use it to predict overall homeless per capita across various model types to narrow down methods for further exploration.
-Below is a leaderboard created by a [PyCarent run](https://github.com/ao222/branching-out/blob/32f90c1ebc2594879b1f5dad41c87ec1142d5b06/Misc/automl.ipynb).
+I use it to predict the overall homeless population per capita across various model types to narrow down methods for further exploration.
+Below is a leaderboard created by my [PyCaret run](https://github.com/ao222/branching-out/blob/32f90c1ebc2594879b1f5dad41c87ec1142d5b06/Misc/automl.ipynb).

 ### Leaderboard
 Model|MAE|MSE|RMSE|R2|RMSLE|MAPE|TT (Sec)